DigitaleDeltaOrg/dd-eco-api/filtering.md

 The DD-ECO-API defines the following data types and formats:

-Strings are surrounded by either single- or double quotes.
+* Strings are surrounded by either single- or double quotes.

-Dates are expressed in [ISO 8601](https://www.iso.org/iso-8601-date-and-time-format.html) format.
+* Dates are expressed in [ISO 8601](https://www.iso.org/iso-8601-date-and-time-format.html) format.

-Numbers use US notation.
+* Numbers use US notation.
 This means fractional separators are periods.
 Comma's (thousands-separators) are ignored.

+## Filter Syntax

-The DD-ECO-API spec uses the so-called FilterSyntax to filter data.
+The DD-ECO-API spec uses the so-called Filter Syntax to filter data.

 The filter is specified using the filter= parameter.

-FilterSyntax has the following structure:
+Filter Syntax has the following structure:

 ## Standard comparers